 - Acanthamoeba Keratitis

 This is inflammation of the cornea that stems from an infection caused by an amoeba.
-It can lead to vision loss or blindness, this infection is caused by a single-celled organism that is found naturally in bodies of water, tap water, soil, HVAC systems, and hot tubs.
+It can lead to vision loss or blindness; this amoeba is a single-celled organism that occurs naturally and is commonly found in bodies of water, tap water, soil, HVAC systems, and hot tubs.

 This is common in regions that have mild temperatures and tropical weather.
-Sleeping with contacts can increase your chances of developing fungal keratitis, however, most people develop it as the result of eye trauma that includes branches, sticks, or plants.
-If left untreated, this may result in permanent damage including blindness.
+Sleeping with contacts can increase your chances of developing fungal keratitis.
+However, most people develop it due to eye trauma from branches, sticks, or plants.
+If left untreated, this may result in permanent damage, including blindness.

-If you wear your contacts while you sleep, or for a long period of time, it can result in significant eye irritation.
+If you wear your contacts while you sleep or for an extended period of time, it can result in significant eye irritation.
 You may notice bumps forming underneath your eyelids.
 Giant papillary conjunctivitis (GPC) results when the inside of your eyelid becomes irritated, red, and swollen.
 Those who wear contacts while they sleep are at the greatest risk of developing GPC.
-These bumps can cause your contacts to fit poorly and lead to other frustrating issues.
+These bumps can cause your contacts to fit poorly, leading to other frustrating issues.
 If possible, avoid wearing your contacts for a week to see if your symptoms begin to improve.